carlosdibaya/carlosdibaya.github.io/index.md

   - Period: Semester 2, 2021/20
 * Analytic Solutions of Partial differential equations, School of mathematics, University of Leeds
   - Period: Semester 1, 2019/20
-* General topology, Department of Mathematics and Computer Science, University of Kinshasa
-  - Period: Semester 1, 2016/17
-* Real analysis, Department of Mathematics and Computer Science, University of Kinshasa
-  - Period: Semester 2, 2015/16
-* Measure theory, Department of Mathematics and Computer Science, University of Kinshasa
-  - Period: Semester 2, 2015/16

 # Selected seminars & presentions